Kieirra/pixi-isometric/README.md

 ﻿# pixi-isometric

-Buggued version :), do not use it unless you try to help me resolve isometric bugs on pixi
+Buggued version :), do not use it unless you try to help me resolve isometric bugs with pixi